 Professional group plan admins: Clicking into a channel shows the overall time duration of a channel, the number of members, and the average completion of the channel.

 Enterprise group plan admins: Clicking into a channel shows all the information that Professional has, as well as your members who’ve viewed the channel, which team they're on, if they can view or edit the channel, the date that they joined the channel, last activity, and how much they’ve watched in the channel.
-Read our getting started with advanced channels analytics article to discover more.
+Read our advanced channels analytics article to discover more.

 This csv report is updated in real-time with all active learners on your plan.
 The channels analytics report can help answer questions such as: